 - 1 animal unit per acre (5 sheep is one animal unit)

 - 5 acres of land that is grazable with forage that grows 2.8 tons of hay per acre

-In this example you have a total growing season forage production of 14 tons (5 x 2.8) of hay equivalent from the 5 acres of sheep pasture.
+In this example total growing season forage production is 14 tons (5 x 2.8) of hay equivalent from the 5 acres of sheep pasture.
 (Search hay production for your state to get tons per acre for your area.)

 Sheep eat 3.5% of their bodyweight in hay or hay equivalent per day.
 Your sheep weigh 150 pounds each, which is 5.25 pounds of hay per day.

 The grazing season is 6 months, which is 180 days, equaling 945 pounds of hay (as grass) per sheep.